kristapratico/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/azure/ai/formrecognizer/FR_V3.md

 While we can index into the content directly to get the text, we will need to search the words, lines, etc to get the rest of the information (page number, confidence, etc) to populate our existing model types FormWord, FormLine, FormSelectionMark.

+### 6a) v3.0 deprecates `includeFieldElements`.
+We used `includeFieldElements` as an optional paramerter in API's to include the element references in the recognition result.
+With v3.0 `includeFieldElements` would be defaulted to be `true`.
+In doing so, the service always returns the span information which can be then translated/computed to the element references.
+This potentially could be a behavioral breaking change for customers thinking of it as an "opt-in" feature.

 ### 7) v3.0 will support cross-page elements leading to bounding regions instead of bounding boxes
 A cross-page element might be something like a table that spans across two pages like this: